PAY RANGE: N23

 Two years of experience in the auditing of a variety of fiscal operations and records.

-Two years of full performance level experience in the auditing of a variety of fiscal operations and records.
+One year of full performance level experience in the auditing of a variety of fiscal operations and records.

 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources that has included the bachelor's degree, certification, and specific experience described above.